- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 NSAIDs work by inhibiting the activity of enzymes involved in the production of pain and inflammatory mediators.
 This allows them to both relieve pain and reduce inflammation, making them a valuable option for dogs with joint problems.

-NSAIDs are primarily used to treat chronic pain conditions such as osteoarthritis, but also for acute pain, for example after operations or injuries.
-Their use can significantly improve the animal's quality of life by allowing them to move with less pain.
+NSAIDs are primarily used to treat chronic pain conditions such as osteoarthritis, but also acute pain, for example, after surgery or injuries.
+Their use can significantly improve an animal's quality of life by allowing it to move with less pain.

-Although NSAIDs are very effective, it is important to use them under veterinary supervision as they can also cause side effects.
-These include gastrointestinal problems such as nausea, vomiting and diarrhea, kidney damage and liver problems.
-Your veterinarian will weigh the risk of these side effects against the pain relief benefits and determine an appropriate dosage.
+Although NSAIDs are very effective, it is important to use them under veterinary supervision, as they can also have side effects.
+These include gastrointestinal problems such as nausea, vomiting, and diarrhea, kidney damage, and liver problems.
+Veterinarian will weigh the risk of these side effects against the benefits of pain relief and determine an appropriate dosage.

 Dosage and administration

-The dosage of NSAIDs is crucial and must be individually adapted to the respective animal.
-It is essential not to exceed the recommended dose and to administer the medication exactly according to the veterinarian's instructions.
-Overdose or improper administration may increase the risk of side effects.
+The dosage of NSAIDs is crucial and must be individually tailored to each animal.
+It is essential not to exceed the recommended dose and to administer the medication exactly as directed by the veterinarian.
+Overdosing or improper administration can increase the risk of side effects.

 (C) https://tevavetclinic.co.za/2020/06/05/understanding-arthritis-in-dogs-and-cats/